Kentucky Books: Best Novels Set in the Bluegrass State

 Book Summary

-Set around 1900, this is a coming-of-age novel that starts when Bertie is fifteen years old in rural Kentucky.
+Set around 1900, this is a coming-of-age novel that begins when Bertie is 15 in rural Kentucky.
 Her mom has taught her all the essentials of life on a farm, from making pie crust to lancing a boil.
 However, the hardest job, being a mom, isn’t something Bertie was fully prepared for when her mama died.
 Bertie is left to care for four younger siblings and their unreliable dad.

 Eventually, Bertie has to make a tough decision.
 She keeps the girls and sends the boys off to live with their older brothers.
 Then, she finds a husband willing to marry her and help care for her sisters.
 The young family then moves on from Kentucky to the oil fields of Kansas, where she’ll find new heartaches but also joy.